WebTrit/webtrit_docs/signaling/index.md

 * Lines allow **WebTrit apps** to manage multiple simultaneous calls within a single session.
 * The number of available lines for a session is configured on the **WebTrit Core**.
 * The current count and state of lines for a particular session can be retrieved from the `lines` property in the [handshake `state`](handshake/state.md).
+* The special guest line type exist for making outgoing call with alternate from number. `line` value for such type of line is `null`.

 Behavior:
 1. _Outgoing Calls:_